 - their desired outcome.

-Both parties must attend the mediation and try to resolve the dispute.
-If you refuse to attend or you don’t make a genuine attempt to resolve the dispute, you could breach the Code and be subject to penalties.
+Both the grower and trader must attend the mediation and try to resolve the dispute.
+If you refuse to attend or you don’t make a genuine attempt to resolve the dispute, you may be breaching the code and penalties may apply.

-If you cannot attend mediation you must send a representative who has the authority to enter into an agreement to settle the dispute on your behalf.
+If you can’t attend mediation, you must send a representative.
+This person must have authority to enter into an agreement to settle the dispute on your behalf.

-The mediator may terminate the mediation at any time if they are satisfied that a resolution of the dispute is unlikely to occur.
-The mediator must terminate mediation if:
+The mediator may end the mediation at any time if they are satisfied that the dispute is unlikely to be resolved.

 - the complainant asks the mediator to do so, or

-- at least 30 days have elapsed since the start of the mediation, the dispute has not been resolved and the other party asks the mediator to do so.
+- at least 30 days have passed since the start of the mediation, the dispute has not been resolved, and the other party asks the mediator to do so.

 Costs of mediation

-The parties must comply with a reasonable request of the assessor.
-Failure to do so can attract a penalty.
+Growers and traders must follow a reasonable request of the assessor.
+Failure to do so can lead to a penalty.